 Freeze Time: 1 hour

-1 full Honey Maid low fat honey graham cracker, see shopping tips
+1 full Honey Maid low-fat honey graham cracker, see shopping tips

 1 tablespoon Kraft Jet-Puffed marshmallow cream, see shopping tips

-½ tablespoon Nestle mini semi sweet chocolate chips
+½ tablespoon Nestle mini semi-sweet chocolate chips

 2 tablespoons fat-free frozen vanilla yogurt (frozen solid), see prep tip and shopping tips

 1. Break one graham cracker in half.
-Spread one half with 1 tablespoon marshmallow cream and sprinkle with 1 teaspoon mini chocolate chips on top of cream.
+Spread one half with 1 tablespoon marshmallow cream and sprinkle with 1 teaspoon mini chocolate chips on top of the cream.

 3. Place on a plate and freezer.
 Freeze until firm, before serving.